 What if I do not have my original birth certificate or Canadian citizenship certificate/card?

 To be eligible for a Canadian Passport you must have proof of Canadian Citizenship.
 This includes a birth certificate issued by a province or a Canadian Citizenship certificate/card issued by the Federal Government.
 If you don’t have your birth certificate or your citizenship card we could help you to obtain one.

 Are Canadian passport photos the same as U.S. passport photos?

-No, Canadian Passport pictures must be based on the Canadian bio-metric standards.
+No, Canadian Passport pictures must be based on Canadian bio-metric standards.